By Ross Reinhold, INTJ

 “What’s your child’s EQ?” may soon rival the importance of IQ to parents and educators.
 EQ stands for Emotional Quotient and is the measurement equivalent of what is called “emotional intelligence” . . . or EI for short.

-Reflecting this rising interest in the subject, a recent issue of the Bulletin for Psychological Type (Vol. 29, No.3 2006) had a series of articles on Emotional Intelligence and its relationship to personality type.
+Reflecting this rising interest in the subject, an issue of the Bulletin for Psychological Type (Vol. 29, No.3 2006) had a series of articles on Emotional Intelligence and its relationship to personality type.
 One of the reasons people in the type community are interested in EQ is that the language of EQ frequently makes reference to feelings and identifies desirable EQ traits, like empathy, that are frequently correlated with the Jungian mental function of Feeling.
 On the surface it seems like there should be some compatibility between the models and in particular with Feeling judgment.
 But when I delved into this subject more deeply, I came away with a different conclusion.
 This nosing around Emotional Intelligence prompted me to pick up a related topic that has piqued my curiosity: the relationship of emotion to Jung-Myers mental function of Feeling.

 Many, including the contributors to Wikipedia, believe EI is rooted in a theory of “Multiple Intelligences” originally developed by psychologist Howard Gardner.
 Gardner believed the traditional IQ test and related measures of learning ability failed to capture the full range of human intelligence.
 His interest in this subject lead to his developing a "Theory of Multiple Intelligences" (1983) in which he identified what he believed were seven primary intelligences.
 Some intelligences were similar to the conventional concept of "intelligence" but others touched upon talents not commonly associated with IQ.
 Among these non-traditional "IQ concepts" were “interpersonal” and “intrapersonal” intelligences.